robinrendle/robinrendle.com/_projects/gusto-brand-refresh.md

 Thanks to the old UI Kit we could see everything that we needed to do to break up the new designs and apply them to the components in the Library (one task might involve updating the text weight of component X or the background color of component Z).

 However!
-I also realized early on that this Figma doc would effectively become the second version of UI Kit—as we settled on the design of each component we could create a symbol in Figma and use these colors, type styles, and symbols as the building blocks of the UI Kit.
-We could effectively kill two birds with one stone.
+I also realized early on that this Figma doc would effectively become the second version of UI Kit—as we settled on the design of each component we could create a symbol in Figma and use these colors, type styles, and symbols as the building blocks.

 <div class="m-wrapper--full">
   <figure class="m-wrapper--unpadded">